mkdocstrings/python/docs/usage.md

 Some options are **global only**, and go directly under the handler's name.

-- `import`: This option is used to import Sphinx-compatible objects inventories from other documentation sites.
+- `import`: this option is used to import Sphinx-compatible objects inventories from other documentation sites.
 For example, you can import the standard library objects inventory like this: